+Knowing where we come from is central to knowing who we are.
 Since 2001, the Central Synagogue Archives Department has published four monographs focusing on a particular part of the congregation’s history and the New York Jewish community.
 These books contain pictures and insight from historians and important figures who have influenced Central Synagogue’s past and present.
+We also preserve earlier publications about our congregation and its history.

 "This monograph explores the development and tension between individual congregational liturgies and a denominational prayer book.
-We should be proud that rabbis of our congregation were instrumental in the evolution of an American Reform prayer book, which eventually became the Union Prayer Book, a precursor to the present Mishkan T’filah.” - Rabbi Peter J. Rubinstein
+We should be proud that rabbis of our congregation were instrumental in the evolution of an American Reform prayer book, which eventually became the Union Prayer Book, a precursor to the present Mishkan T’filah.” - Rabbi Peter J. Rubinstein, Rabbi Emeritus of Central Synagogue

 "This outstanding monograph offers us unique insight into the history of Jewish liturgical music in America as it evolved to find its own voice in American society.
 At the heart of this history are generations of rabbis, cantors and their choirs and musicians who continually strived to enrich our worship and Jewish communal life.
-We are honored and proud to share their story with you.” - Rabbi Peter J. Rubinstein
+We are honored and proud to share their story with you.” - Rabbi Peter J. Rubinstein, Rabbi Emeritus of Central Synagogue

 Author Judah M. Cohen is the Lou and Sybil Mervis Professor of Jewish Culture, Associate Professor of Folklore and Ethnomusicology, and Associate Professor of Jewish Studies at Indiana University.